Please do not write

 I would raise an eyebrow at this approach.
 Grass, like worms, has a preferred

-pH range and the viability of the grass is likely to be affected if its conditions
+pH range (see diagram on right) and the viability of the grass is likely to be affected if its conditions

 are modified.
 There are grasses however which like acidic conditions, but